c0dehu1k/c0dehu1k/README.md

 🎸 Let's Jam Sometime... <br>
 ♟️ Occassionally spends time with chess....<br>
-👨‍🏫 Vedic Maths teacher and an Site Mantainer for an NGO (https://www.standnstride.org). <br> Please consider donating for better education of Indian Childrens.
+👨‍🏫 Vedic Maths teacher and an Site Mantainer for an NGO (https://www.standnstride.org). <br> Please consider donating for better education of Indian Childrens.<br>
 🏠 Based in New Delhi, India <br>

 ## 🏃 Progress